srvbirdies/srvbirdies.github.io/README.md

 - Add in responsive Bootstrap
 - Comment more of the HTML (especially the stuff Isaac would need to edit)
 - Change picture of Arunan talking to something else because he won't like it
-- ~~Publish to Github Pages~~
-- ~~Get images working~~
 - ~~Separate badminton club and team into two separate pages (look at document for what to put)~~
 - Sleep
-- ~~For the greeting page: just say “Welcome to SRVHS Badminton” and take out the other part.
-Change the picture to include everyone~~
-- ~~The Ready to Join Part (change to) Ready to Join?
-Does badminton peak your interest?
-If so, please check out our club and team!
-We look forward to meeting you soon.~~
-- ~~Reasons to play badminton: I think you could take out the additional text and leave it at that~~
-- ~~Make separate tabs for badminton club and team so that the home page isn’t as cluttered (and thus take away some of the sections at that bottom)~~
-- ~~To add more to the sections, introduce captains and coaches in each respective section (coach lee, coach libby, coach kingman; kylie, arunan, isaac)~~
 - Pictures: I’ll help choose several of them and caption them.
 Maybe we can add the google photo links to the website to provide all of them?
-- **Announcements: maybe add “and schedule”; we could either somehow embed a calendar in or do it as coach did before on the old website (google calendar setup and embed, completed adding "and schedule" to all pages)**
+- Announcements: maybe add “and schedule”; we could either somehow embed a calendar in or do it as coach did before on the old website (google calendar setup and embed, completed adding "and schedule" to all pages)
-- ~~Is there a way to change the website name to “srvhsbadminton.
-Blah blah blah”~~

 TODO: Kylie stuff